Privacy Policy

 Processing is necessary to perform our contract with you (Article 6(1)(b)).
 The processing of health data required additional safeguards under UK GDPR, which we cover under Article 9(2)(h)).

-To provide the functionalities of the app to you
+• To provide preventative healthcare to you

 Processing is necessary to perform our contract with you (Article 6(1)(b)).
 The processing of health data required additional safeguards under UK GDPR, which we cover under Article 9(2)(h)).